PaU1570/pauluv.com/README.md

 # Gallery
 Images for the gallery are stored in a <code>gallery</code> folder, not included in the repo for space reasons.
 The script <code>add_captions.py</code> can be used to create captions for the images in the correct format, as long as the images filenames start with the date: <code>YYYYMMDD\_\*.jpg</code>.
 Thumbnails are stored in a subfolder <code>thumb</code> with the same filename.
 Use the script <code>make_thumb.sh</code> to generate the thumbnails.

+# Docker image
+When running the docker image, map the paths <code>/app/nirepage/content</code> and <code>/app/nirepage/gallery</code> to wherever the content and gallery are stored.